Swing Time (film)

 The film's plot has been criticized, though, as has the performance of Metaxa.
 More praised is Rogers's acting and dancing performance.
 Rogers credited much of the film's success to Stevens: "He gave us a certain quality, I think, that made it stand out above the others."
 Swing Time also marked the beginning of a decline in popularity of the Astaire–Rogers partnership among the general public, with box-office receipts falling faster than usual after a successful opening.
 Nevertheless, the film was a sizable hit, costing $886,000, grossing over $2,600,000 worldwide, and showing a net profit of $830,000.
 The partnership never regained the creative heights scaled in this and previous films.

 In 1999, Swing Time was listed as one of Entertainment Weekly's top 100 films.
-In 2004, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+In 2004, it was selected for preservation in the National Film Registry by the Library of Congress, being deemed "culturally, historically or aesthetically" significant.
 In AFI's 100 Years...100 Movies (10th Anniversary Edition), it is ranked at No. 90.